DarkCodeTeam/DarkCodeTeam/README.md

     <li>Handling database design and optimization using MySQL, MongoDB, and Redis.</li>
     <li>Applying OOP and MVC principles to ensure clean and maintainable code.</li>
     <li>Conducting code reviews and contributing to team knowledge sharing.</li>
+    <li>Implementing WebSockets for real-time communication.</li>
+    <li>Using version control systems like Git, GitHub, and GitLab for efficient project management.</li>
+    <li>Securing applications using JWT for authentication.</li>
+    <li>Deploying and managing applications on AWS.</li>
+    <li>Developing applications with Spring Boot for microservices architecture.</li>
   </ul>
 </p>